stepan-anokhin/comandante/README.md

 ### Just a Normal Classes and Methods
 No surprises!
-In Comandante handlers and commands are just a normal classes and methods!
+Handlers and commands are just a normal classes and methods.

-Handlers may have any methods, fields, subclasses, decorations, constructor arguments, etc.
-All methods decorated with `@comandante.command()` (let's call them *command-methods*) are *almost* ordinary Python methods (they are methods wrapped into `comandante.Command` class).
-Command-methods could be used just like a normal Python methods.

-So in the example above you may simply call `CliTool#sum`:
+So in the example above you may simply call `CliTool#sum` as usual:
 ```python
 tool = CliTool()
 result = tool.sum(1, 2)